kavindren/U3DS-Maker/README.md

 Download the release version of [zlib-ng](https://github.com/zlib-ng/zlib-ng) and extract the `zlib-ng2.dll` into System32 folder.

 ### Linux:
-Install `zlib-ng` from your package manager.
+Install  `tar` and `wget` from your package manager

+Run the executable from directory where you have extracted the program:

+`./u3dsmaker`
+> If you cant start the app, try `chmod +x u3dsmaker` and start again

 ## Issues reporting
 You can report any issues you have found in "Issues" page.